mollybanks/A1-mollybanks/instructions.md

 5. Download and install [RStudio](https://www.rstudio.com/) (optional for this assignment but do it now).

 ### Notes on Professional Practice
 1. **Get Started Early**.
-For any coding project, it is very important to get started earlier because unwelcome surprises often arise.
+For any coding project, it is very important to get started earlier because, even for expets, unwelcome surprises often arise.
 1. **Plan Your Work**.
 Before starting to design or code, read all of the requirements of this assignment, draw some sketches, and create a todo list of the steps you need to follow.
-It is almost always a good idea to do a bit of planning before starting to design or code.
+It is always a good idea to do a bit of planning before starting to design or code.
 1. **Communicate with Your TA**.
 If you find a requirement of this assignment _ambiguous_, you should ask your Teaching Assistant or post a question on Teams.
-The requirements of this assignment are intended to be clear and _unambiguous_, but, in general, this is very difficult to achieve.
+The requirements of this assignment are intended to be clear and _unambiguous_.
 If something is unclear, always reach out to your teaching assistant (or  project manager or team member).

 ### Learning Objectives
 1. Demonstrate how to navigate the file system from the command line and manage files, with these and similar commands (see F&R, chap.
 2):